raypengking/bentopdf/README.md

 ## 🚀 Getting Started

-You can run BentoPDF locally for development or personal use.
+You can run RayPDF locally for development or personal use.

 ### Prerequisites